top of page

 What “Readiness” Really Means

-Readiness is not about memorising new clause numbers.
+Readiness is not about memorizing new clause numbers.
 It means being able to:

 Key Areas Where Change Is Already Evident